cwru-phys-250/p250-spring-2023/examples/README.md

 This shows the main difficulty with numerical work -- finite precision!
 - **Algorithm_Choice.ipynb**:
 An example showing that all mathematically equivalent algorithms do not behave the same way numerically.
+- **Animated_Root_Finding.ipynb**:
+Animated examples of (simple) implemenations of some root finding algorithms.
+Requires ipywidgets to run.